 His images graced one of the earliest Wheaties “Breakfast of Champions” cereal boxes, a decade of his own branded Dell comic books, movie magazines and his home town’s marquees for The Johnny Mack Brown Western Fest.

-After scoring two touchdowns for the University of Alabama in the 1926 Rose Bowl, winning over top-seeded Washington Huskies, and being awarded most valuable player, he signed a contract with MGM and played the love interest to Mary Pickford in her first talking movie, Coquette (1929), for which she won an OSCAR.
+After scoring two touchdowns for the University of Alabama in the 1926 Rose Bowl, winning over top-seeded Washington Huskies, and being awarded most valuable player and being inducted into the college football hall of fame, he signed a contract with MGM and played the love interest to Mary Pickford in her first talking movie, Coquette (1929), for which she won an OSCAR.
 He was the leading man to Joan Crawford, (Our Dancing Daughters and Montana Moon), Greta Garbo, Mae West and others, before making the classic Billy the Kid, MGM’s first talking Western and one of the first films shot in wide-screen 70mm (what Star Wars was filmed in years later) as well as serials for Universal and B-Westerns for Monogram.

 He learned to do his own stunts, horseback riding, gunslinging and roping.
 He costarred alongside John Wayne in Born to the West aka Helltown (1937) and Clark Gable in The Secret Six (1931).